NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 Non-diffractive or doubly diffractive collisions.

-The number of nucleon-nucleon collisions where both projectile and target nucleons are wounded. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value means that the information is not available.
+The number of nucleon-nucleon collisions where both projectile and target nucleons are wounded.
+A negative value means that the information is not available.

 ### function impact_parameter